 Can I use a generator?

 Generators are permitted for use in the campground between the hours of 7am and 10pm ONLY.
 If you require a generator for medical reasons, this must be pre-arranged and be a very quiet unit.
 Campers are close together and we aim to provide a comfortable camping experience to all..

 How do I check into my campsite?

 The entry to the Acoustic Campground is located at the top of Telegraph Street in Canso, NS.
-By following the signs posted throughout Canso to the festival grounds/campground, you will eventually reach the Campground Registration building.
-Here you will present your Campground Registration card, check-in, and be directed to your campsite.
+By following the signs posted throughout Canso to the festival grounds/campground, you will reach the campground registration building.
+Here you will present your campground registration card, check-in, and be directed to your campsite.

 What washroom facilities are available?

 Portable toilets are stationed at various locations throughout the festival site.
 Washrooms with running water, electricity, and coin-operated showers are located in Area 7 of the Acoustic Campground.
 These are available to anyone staying within the campground.
 They are open 7am-12am.
 There are also facilities available at the Canso Arena, on site.

 Is there a place I can dump my RV?

-BioLiquid Waste is on site with a truck that travels through the campground, and will empty your RV wastewater for a small fee.
+BioLiquid Waste is on site with a truck that travels through the campground.
+They offer a service emptying RV wastewater for a small fee.

 Who is allowed on my campsite?

 Only those who are listed on your campsite registration form are permitted to spend the night on your site.
-Any festival patron can visit your site throughout the day, from 8am onward, however anyone who is not a registered camper must leave the campground by 6pm.
+Any festival patron can visit your site throughout the day, from 8am onward.
+Anyone who is not a registered camper must leave the campground by 6pm.

 ONCE YOU’RE HERE

 What am I allowed to bring on site?

 Bags and backpacks are permitted on site, as well as food, travel mugs, sports bottles, etc. Any non-alcoholic beverages are permitted to be brought on site, however these should be unopened.
 NO alcohol, drugs, audio/video recorders, or fireworks/firecrackers/open flames are permitted.
-Festival Gate Volunteers and Event Staff/Security have the right to search any items brought on site and dispose of contents under the suspicion of alcohol and/or drugs.
+Festival gate volunteers and event staff/security have the right to search any items brought on site.

 Blankets and tarps for sitting to view the shows are acceptable, however should be no larger than 8 by 10 feet.